-The 2023 Services Allocation Plan provides a total allocation per fiscal year for the 2024-29 funding cycle and describes how our Service Areas will work together towards achieving our Results.
+The 2023 Services Allocation Plan will allocate funds to DCYF's Service Areas and describe how those services will work together towards achieving our Results.
 While the 2023 SAP provides an overview of DCYF's funding framework, our 2024-29 RFP will contain much more detailed information about how programs will be funded during the cycle.
 As the process used to select providers, the RFP includes in-depth information about funding strategies and initiatives and offers questions that applicants will answer to explain how they will implement services in support of DCYF's Results.